EVISA Print | Glossary on | Contact EVISA | Sitemap | Home

 c) Can mercury species be extracted quantitatively from DBS?

-To answer these questions, two sources of human blood (i.e., human whole blood reference materials from the Institut National de Santé Publique du Québec with reported THg and MeHg concentrations; whole blood from a consenting volunteer that was Hg-spiked) were analysed both directly and after volume-controlled subsampling on filter paper.
+To answer these questions, two sources of human blood (i.e., human whole blood reference materials from the Institute National de Santé Publique du Québec with reported THg and MeHg concentrations; whole blood from a consenting volunteer that was Hg-spiked) were analysed both directly and after volume-controlled subsampling on filter paper.
 Capillary blood was also collected from each participant following the protocol outlined by the “USAID Biomarker Manual” for DBS collection.

 Whole blood and DBS samples were extracted with 4 M HNO3 and 0.02% L-Cysteine at 60°C for 24 hours.
 Mercury species in the extract were determined by GC-CVAFS after ethylation with 1% sodium tetraethyl borate according to US EPA 1630 method.
 Quality control measurements during method development indicated that the method is both accurate and precise for both whole blood and DBS samples.
 The analytical precision was below 13% for the DBS samples and below 5% for whole blood samples.
 Background contamination by the cards were below the detection limit of the method.
-Also there was no significant difference in MeHg concentration between capillary and venous blood.
+Also, there was no significant difference in MeHg concentration between capillary and venous blood.
 For InHg, only 8% of the whole blood samples and 16% of the DBS samples were above the MDL, meaning that for most samples a confident measure could not be realized.
 The question, whether the measurement of MeHg in capillary DBS reflects the gold standard of venous whole blood analysis was overly simplified answered with "yes".
 The stability of MeHg in DBS was investigated by analysing stored samples after 1 year.
 These results suggest that the MeHg (like THg) is relatively stable in SDBS after one year of storage at room temperature.
 The authors concluded, that the method detection limit for InHg was not adequate for monitoring human populations at background concentration levels.

 The original publication: